ConventionCatCorp/concat-docs/docs/dealers/managment.md

 After the vendor pays for their amenities, the vendor will be promoted to an “approved (paid)” status.

+# Dealer Areas

+Dealers may apply to more than one dealer area.
+Each dealer area have a different product category, which gives the dealer different choices of table types to pick from.

+# Creating a product category

+Create a product category under "Product Management" > "Products", and select the "Type of Products" to be "Vendor / Dealer".

+Visible products will be displayed as table types that the dealer can choose.

+Hidden products that are set as "Addons" to the visible products will be displayed as additional optional choices for dealers to pick.

+# Item categories

+This list is for information only.
+Edit the list of product choices a dealer has under the "System" > "Settings" > "Vendor" list.

 ## Dealer assistants

 Dealers are allowed to request for assistants, which when approved, will be also given a “Dealer” status on their badge.